Podskio/etsy-sales-map/README.md

 # etsy-sales-map

 Simple tool to visualize Etsy orders in the United States.
-States are highlighted blue if they have orders, and include a popup showing the total amount.
+States with less orders are darker, and states with more orders are lighter colors.
+Displays total orders and percent of total orders for each state.

 ## Usage

-Download sales data from Etsy (should be a csv), then upload when prompted.
+Download sales data from Etsy as a csv, then upload to site when prompted.